Whatsapp Icon

 How is penile cancer diagnosed?

-Penile cancer diagnosis often begins with a physical examination and might involve a biopsy, where a small sample of tissue is taken for laboratory analysis.
+A penile cancer diagnosis often begins with a physical examination and might involve a biopsy, where a small sample of tissue is taken for laboratory analysis.
 Imaging tests like MRI, CT scans, and ultrasound may also be used to help determine the extent of the cancer.

 What are the treatment options for penile cancer?

 Treatment options for penile cancer depend on the stage and location of the cancer, as well as the patient's overall health.
-Treatments can include surgery, radiation therapy, chemotherapy, and biologic therapy.
+Treatments can include surgery, radiation therapy, chemotherapy, and biological therapy.
 In some cases, a combination of treatments may be recommended.

 Can penile cancer be prevented?

 While there is no guaranteed way to prevent penile cancer, certain measures can help reduce your risk.
-These include practicing good genital hygiene, avoiding tobacco use, receiving the HPV vaccine, and considering circumcision in consultation with a healthcare provider.
+These include practising good genital hygiene, avoiding tobacco use, receiving the HPV vaccine, and considering circumcision in consultation with a healthcare provider.

 Is penile cancer common?